-Why a Light in Your Chicken Coop
+Why Add Lighting to Your Chicken Coop

 I prefer to have the light kick on in the early morning to start the day earlier versus making the day longer by extending light after dark.
 The reason is because chickens will naturally start to roost as the sun is setting.
 Once the chickens start roosting they are ready to sleep.
 If the light were to come on shortly after it would throw them off.

-Another reason it is not wise to have the light come on after sunset is because when the light suddenly goes off after a few hours, chickens may not be able to find their way back up on the roosts.
+Another reason why it is not wise to have the light come on after sunset is because when the light suddenly goes off after a few hours, chickens may not be able to find their way back up on the roosts.
 During actual sunset, it gradually gets dark.
 This gives the hens time to acclimate and make their way to the roosts.

 Results of Adding a Light to My Coop

 I set up the light in my chicken coop late this year and after a few days of collecting zero eggs I knew I had to put the light up immediately!
 After only two days of having the light kick on, my chickens began to lay again!

 My chickens aren’t back into full production yet, but I hardly see a decrease in my egg supply so I am very happy!

 So if you have not put a light in your chicken coop, try it out!
 You will enjoy the eggs!